 - No truly unlimited minutes: You’ll have to pay for inbound calls to premium, toll-free, and specialty numbers.

-- No unlimited SMS: The most expensive plan only unlocks 1,000 SMS messages per user per month, while other VoIP providers offer unlimited SMS on every plan.
+- No unlimited SMS: The most expensive plan only unlocks 1,000 SMS messages per user per month.
+Keep in mind, other providers like Quo offer unlimited SMS on every plan.

-See why OpenPhone is the best virtual phone service provider
+See why Quo is the best virtual phone service provider

 We offer startup-friendly features and pricing designed to grow alongside your business.
 All you need is an internet connection and a phone or computer to get started.

-See for yourself why OpenPhone is the best CallHippo alternative by signing up for a seven-day free trial.
+See for yourself why Quo is the best CallHippo alternative by signing up for a seven-day free trial.